WSET Level 3 Award in Wines [MON EVE CLASS]

 You can view a copy of the course specification by clicking here (opens a new window).

-The course runs Monday evenings 7pm-9.30pm at the Royal Cambridge Hotel from 4th Sep to 11th Dec with an exam date of Mon 8th Jan (also 7pm-9.30pm).
-If you cannot attend certain dates (including the first session) this need not matter - the materials are very comprehensive and if you do the reading and session revision questions you should be able to easily catch up on anything missed.
+The course runs Monday evenings 7pm-9.30pm at the Royal Cambridge Hotel from 17th Sep to 17th Dec then one more class 7th Jan and the exam Mon 14th Jan (also 7pm-9.30pm).
+If you cannot attend certain dates (including the first session) this need not matter - the materials are very comprehensive and if you do the reading and session revision questions we should be able to catch you up on anything missed by asking you to attend the next session early.

 The final evening is the exam itself, which runs over approximately 2.5 hours.